OpenTechStrategies/LoadScan/README.md

     ```
 The script writes artifacts to the `artifacts/` directory, and a `jmeter.log` in the root directory.
 To debug the running of a particuar scenario, open the JMeter gui when running the test.

-    ```
     bzt -gui run.yml
-    ```

 ## Project Structure

 This project uses the following files and directories during execution:
-- `actions.yml`: discrete API calls and blocks of functionality (e.g. login, upload a file).
+- `actions.yml`: discrete API calls and blocks of functionality (e.g. login, upload a file)
-- `scenarios.yml`: user stories, constructed from actions (e.g. A user logs in, uploads a file, and waits for the file to become viewable).
+- `scenarios.yml`: user stories, constructed from actions (e.g. A user logs in, uploads a file, and waits for the file to become viewable)
-- `run.yml`: The top-level run file, which specifies the run duration, concurrency, user story/load test scenario to run, and reporting options.
+- `run.yml`: The top-level run file, which specifies the run duration, concurrency, user story/load test scenario to run, and reporting options
 - `secrets.yml`: Sensitive required fields e.g. API keys
-- `accounts.csv': The login credentials for different user accounts.
+- `accounts.csv`: The login credentials for different user accounts
-- `files.csv': The names of files to upload.
+- `files.csv`: The names of files to upload
-- `data/`: The directory where test data files are stored.
+- `data/`: The directory where test data files are stored

 ## Provided Test Data